ENHANCE-PET/FALCON/README.md

 To run FALCON, you'll need a system running Linux OS (e.g.Ubuntu 20.04.4 LTS), with Python version 3.8 or higher installed.
 There are no special hardware requirements for running FALCON, but we recommend using a system with at least 16 GB of RAM and a modern CPU to achieve optimal performance.
 The speed of FALCON increases with the number of CPU cores, as the greedy registration library effectively uses all the available cores.

-We're also working on a ```pip``` package and also adding support for macOS (both Arm and Intel) and Windows.
+We're also working on a ```pip``` package and also adding support for macOS (both ARM and Intel) and Windows.
 Stay tuned for updates on these platforms.

 If you have any questions or concerns about hardware or software compatibility, please don't hesitate to contact us.
 We're here to help ensure that you get the most out of FALCON, no matter what platform you're using.